 Teasing your hair with a fine-tooth comb at the root can be a game-changer for styling thin hair.
 Starting by lifting hair in small sections, backcomb each section two or three times using a fine-tooth plastic comb, spray with dry shampoo or texturizing spray, and then comb the hair down on top lightly to smooth it out and hide the teasing.
+Use a volumizing hair foam at the roots to really take it up a notch.
 Voila!

 Shampoo Less, Dry Shampoo More